SwampMaster2160/More-Commands-for-ReIndev/README.md

-# Game Rules for ReIndev
+# More Commands for ReIndev

 Game rules mod for [FoxLoader](https://github.com/Fox2Code/FoxLoader)